web-native/docs/chtml/v1/html-partials/README.md

 </html>
 ```

-An implementation block can implement another template by simply pointing to it; slots are disposed of their previous slotted contents and recomposed from the new template.
+An implementation block can implement another `<template>` by simply pointing to it; `<partials-slot>`s are disposed off of their previous slotted contents and recomposed from the new `<template>`.

 The `<partials-slot>` element, even though replaced, is never really destroyed.
-It returns to its exact position whenever the last of its slotted elements get deleted, or whenever the slot has no corresponding partial in the next implemented template.
+It returns to its exact position whenever the last of its slotted elements get deleted, or whenever the slot has no corresponding partial in the next implemented `<template>`.

 HTML Partials also supports *Default Slots*.
 A template's direct children without an explicit `partials-slot` attribute are slotted into the *Default Slot* in the implementation block.

 **Universal Slots**

 By default, slots are scoped to their containing implementation block.
-But the `<partials-slot>` element may also be used independent of an implementation block to point to its own template.
+But the `<partials-slot>` element may also be used independent of an implementation block to point to its own `<template>`.

 ```html
 <html>